A problem in non-linear Diophantine approximation

 \begin{prop} For any approximating function $\psi$ and any triple $(n,m,p) \in \N^3$ we have

-\end{prop} To prove this proposition we will require the following two lemmas.
-Throughout $\varphi$ will denote Euler's totient function and $\sigma$ will denote the divisor function. \begin{lem} Choose a fixed natural number $t$, and then for any other natural number $Q$ denote by $\gamma_t(Q)$ the cardinality of the set $\left\{q \leq Q: \, \gcd(t,q)=1 \right\}.$ Then,
+\end{prop} To prove this proposition we will require the following two lemmas (which may be deduced from standard arithmetic identities, e.g., see \cite{Apo76}).
+Throughout, $\varphi$ will denote Euler's totient function and $\sigma$ will denote the divisor function. \begin{lem} Choose a fixed natural number $t$, and then for any other natural number $Q$ denote by $\gamma_t(Q)$ the cardinality of the set $\left\{q \leq Q: \, \gcd(t,q)=1 \right\}.$ Then,